Reechajoshi/interview_solution_typescript/README.md

 # interview_solution_typescript
-This is a repository to store solution for a given problem statement provided by a specific company
+This is a repository to store solution for a given problem statement provided by a specific company more details can be found on this Miro board [https://miro.com/app/board/uXjVM1zDiNQ=/](https://miro.com/app/board/uXjVM1zDiNQ=/)

 NPM packages used:
 - Jest for testing